-But if you’re like me, picking just one style would seem limiting.
-I love teaching yoga in all it’s forms.
+But if you’re like me, picking just one style would seem to limit.
+I love teaching yoga in all its forms.
 However, when I started out, I committed to teaching a slow, alignment-based, vinyasa flow and made that “my thing.”
-This helped me master the style and uncover my unique voice quickly, since I was focused.
+This helped me master the style and uncover my unique voice quickly since I was focused.

 Once I nailed my voice, I started teaching Yin on Youtube as well.
 Soon I’ll be layering in Kundalini too.